elefantino/ReactNumberGame/README.md

-This is a simple number game app built with React
+This is a simple number game app using React.

 It uses ES6 and Bootstrap.
-It is implemented as a study project during the course https://app.pluralsight.com/library/courses/react-js-getting-started in order to learn how to get started with React and ES6.
-You can use the code to familiarize yourself quickly with building apps with React.
+It has been implemented as a study project during the course https://app.pluralsight.com/library/courses/react-js-getting-started in order to learn how to get started with React and ES6.
+You can use the code to familiarize yourself quickly with the basics of building apps with React.

-The game layout contains a few frames where every frame is a separate React component.
+The game layout contains a few frames, which of them is a separate React component.
-The goal of the game is to select all the available numbers in the number frame.
-A player is to count the stars in the left frame and select the numbers from the number frame so that their sum is equal to the number of stars.
-If there are no numbers that can be selected and summed to become equal to the number of shown stars, the refresh button can be used up to 5 times to generate a new number of stars.
+The goal of the game is to select all available numbers in the number frame.
+A player is to count the stars in the left frame and select numbers from the number frame so that the sum of selected numbers is equal to the number of stars shown.
+If there are no numbers that can be selected and summed to become equal to the number of the stars, the refresh button can be used up to 5 times to generate stars.

 Requirements:
 - git